johans-work/niyanodes/README.md

 Programming has always been abstraction oriented, and abstractions have never been confined to the machine.

-Niya nodes is the highest level of abstraction, by way of being about the abstractions.
+Niya nodes is the highest level of abstraction, by way of being about abstraction itself, and offers a blank computational canvas for everything.

-## why now?

-## abstraction theory
+## abstract positivism

-## the theory of positivity